guyfawcus/ArchMap/README.md

 ArchMap
 =======

-Map of Arch Linux users
+`archmap.py` generates `output.geojson` which can be used to display a map of Arch Linux users.

 User data is from the [ArchWiki](https://wiki.archlinux.org/index.php/ArchMap/List)